 Aggressive Deghosting setting removes more ghosting artifacts, but increases the possibility and severity of unwanted artifacts.
-Use a setting as low as possible, to maximize the quality of the merged HDR image.
+Use as low a setting as possible, to maximize the quality of the merged HDR image.

 If you need high settings to remove ghosts completely, it is recommended that you use the manually applied Selective Deghosting Tool instead, if possible.